Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 CSV Export
 ++++++++++

+.. note:: CSV Export in not available in Expert mode, only in Default mode.

 Once a report is saved, an "Export CSV" button will appear.
 Click it to download a CSV file representing all the artifacts you can see on the widget.

 .. figure:: ../images/screenshots/widget/crosstracker-widget-export-csv.png